 Middle ear infection is a bacterial or viral infection that may cause earache, temporary hearing loss, and fluid discharge.
-A middle ear infection that does not clear up on its own may require treatment with antibiotics.

 What is middle ear infection?

 The ear is made up of three different sections: the outer ear, the middle ear, and the inner ear.
 These parts all work together so you can hear and process sounds.
 The outer and middle ear are separated by the eardrum – a very thin piece of skin that vibrates when hit by sound waves.

 This page deals with middle ear infection (otitis media), which is the infection / inflammation of the air-filled space behind the eardrum that contains the tiny vibrating bones of the ear.
 This space can become blocked and filled with mucus (a slippery fluid secretion), which can become infected, causing inflammation.

 There are two types of middle ear infection:

 - An acute infection that starts suddenly and lasts for a short period of time; and

 - A chronic ear infection that does not get better or keeps coming back.
 Chronic ear infection can result in long-term damage to the ear.

 Sometimes gel-like fluid will remain in the middle ear after an ear infection, causing "glue ear", a relatively common condition that is often undetected among New Zealand pre-schoolers.
 Glue ear can adversely affect hearing and may take several weeks to resolve.